 Products and services can be copied, but true competitive advantage is found in a company’s human capital.
 The things that foster the most effective use of that capital can’t be easily replicated.
 What excites me is the evolving strategy of how to best leverage human capital.
 (Spoiler alert: it’s not the dystopian work cultures I’ve seen at many companies.)

 The last 18 months has been fascinating in terms of watching companies pivot, and I think we’ll see a new era in culture shift as companies identify how they can respond to changing employee expectations.
 I have the benefit of working at the National Institutes of Health and witnessing this while being part of promoting their new normal.

 After graduating, you became an Ambassador for the MS in Human Resource Management program.
-Tell us about your experience as an Ambassador.
+Tell us about your experience as a former Ambassador.

-It has been full of surprises, and I love it.
-Last week, I was candid with a potential student about how hard it was for me to change careers.
+It was full of surprises, and I loved it.
+One time, I was candid with a potential student about how hard it was for me to change careers.
 I was focused on obtaining a traditional HR role, but multiple professors encouraged me to leverage my experience by pursuing a consulting role.
 This was key to me being able to successfully switch careers.

-Even though [my honestly around these challenges] might not have been what the prospective student wanted to hear, he sent the most gracious thank you note.
-It’s that kind of response that encourages me to keep it real and share with others honest answers that weren’t available to me.
-I also encourage them to talk to other Ambassadors, because I only represent one point of view.
+Even though [my honesty around these challenges] might not have been what the prospective student wanted to hear, he sent the most gracious thank you note.
+It’s that kind of response that encouraged me to keep it real and share with others honest answers that weren’t available to me.
+I also encouraged them to talk to other Ambassadors, because I only represent one point of view.

 What advice do you have for prospective students making the decision to pursue their MSHRM?

 - I had an MBA before I decided to get the MSHRM.
 Both have been beneficial, but they serve two very different purposes.
 I encourage prospects to really consider their objectives and if they are pursuing the MSHRM for the right reasons.